 “ZSFGH spokesperson Brent Andrew told the San Francisco Examiner on Thursday that Lean is a way to “facilitate better patient-focus, constant improvement in our processes, and greater employee engagement in idea-generation and decision-making,” not “a job-reduction strategy.”
 He added about Epic that all staff required to use the system will be trained and supported, and that the hospital has communicated that “no one will lose their job because of this effort.”

 How can anybody disagree with that?
 Well, in the context of a contentious labor-management relationship, anything proposed by management is going to be viewed with suspicion or disdain.
 That's sad… that's not surprising.
-None of that means that Lean is bad.Please post a comment and join the discussion.
-Subscribe to get notified about posts daily or weekly.
+None of that means that Lean is bad.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
+Subscribe to get notified about posts via email daily or weekly.